jamesplease/react-request/README.md

 </Fetch>
 ```

-> Note: `transformData` does not modify the value of `response.data`.
+> Note: `transformResponse` does not modify the value of `response.data`.
 The transformed data is
 > made available to you in the render prop argument under the `data` key.

 ##### `responseType`